 - Check for a swollen spleen

-- Use a test like an X-ray or CT scan to take a picture of her insides
+- Use a test like an X-ray or CT scan to take a picture of their insides

 How Is It Treated?

 A blood transfusion is the usual method.
-If a lot of blood is trapped in her spleen, the doctor may have to remove some during this process.
+If a lot of blood is trapped in their spleen, the doctor may have to remove some during this process.

-If your child’s had splenic sequestration once, she’s likely to get it again, perhaps several times.
-After several events, doctors might suggest removing her spleen to prevent another attack.
+If your child’s had splenic sequestration once, they’re likely to get it again, perhaps several times.
+After several events, doctors might suggest removing their spleen to prevent another attack.